SiriChandanaGarimella/image-wordle/README.md

 ## AI Tools We Used

 1. **For Word Generation**:
-   - Chooses a word from the provided list
-   - DistilGPT-2 (via Hugging Face) - Creates themed words based on selected categories
+   - DistilGPT-2 (via Hugging Face) - Creates themed words based on selected categories (Alternative)

 2. **For Images**:
    - DALL-E 2 (via OpenAI API)